Weet-Bix: Gluten Free Weet-Bix

 In July 2014, Sanitarium introduced gluten-free Weet-Bix, produced from sorghum grains.
 Earlier in 2014, the company had recommissioned their Perth-based Weet-Bix factory into a dedicated gluten-free manufacturing facility to produce this new product.

 Weet-Bix Bites

 Sanitarium introduced Weet-Bix Crunch in 2003 as a honey-flavoured, bite-sized version of their cereal.

-The product was rebranded as Weet-Bix Bites in the late 2000's with additional flavours launched, some using infused fruit: Golden Crumble, Wild Berry, Apricot, and Coco Malt, alongside the original Crunchy Honey.
+The product was rebranded as Weet-Bix Bites in the late 2000s with additional flavours launched, some using infused fruit: Golden Crumble, Wild Berry, Apricot, and Coco Malt, alongside the original Crunchy Honey.

 As of 2024, Weet-Bix Bites are available in four varieties: Apricot, Wild Berry, Honey Crunch, with a new Coco Crunch launched that July.